-These menu items are only available on units that have the optional 4 to 20 mA position transmitter or switch hardware installed.
-For information on position transmitter/discrete switch wiring and configuration refer to the DVC6200 Series quick start guide, D103556X012.
+Output Terminal Configuration is only available on units that have the optional 4-20 mA position transmitter or switch hardware installed.
+For information on position transmitter/discrete switch wiring and configuration refer to the DVC6005 Series Remote Mount Digital Valve Controller Quick Start Guide (D103784X012).

-- Output Terminal Enable-If using the optional output terminal for a Position Transmitter or Switch output, this must be enabled with a user interface tool such as ValveLink software. - Function-The output terminals can be configured as one of the following: Transmitter 4 to 20 mA output that represents 0 to 100% of the calibrated valve travel.

-Limit Switch Discrete switch (1 A max) that trips at a configurable point within 0 to 100% of calibrated valve travel. - Alert Switch Discrete switch (1 A max) that trips based on a configurable device alert. - Fail Signal-Should the output circuit fail to operate properly, the output will attempt to drive to a known state.
+- Output Terminal Enable-If using the optional output terminal for a Position Transmitter or Switch output, this must be enabled with a user interface tool such as ValveLink software. - Function-The output terminals can be configured as one of the following: - Transmitter 4-20 mA output that represents 0-100% of the calibrated valve travel. - Limit Switch Discrete switch (1 A max) that trips at a configurable point within 0-100% of calibrated valve travel. - Alert Switch Discrete switch (1 A max) that trips based on a configurable device alert. - Fail Signal-Should the output circuit fail to operate properly, the output will attempt to drive to a known state.
 Depending on the nature of the failure, the circuit may or may not be able to achieve this fail state.
 When configured as a position transmitter, the output can be configured to fail low (< 3.6 mA).
 The output can be configured to fail high (> 22.5 mA) when the digital valve controller is powered.
 When configured as a switch, the output can be configured to drive Closed or Open.